Bluebird Birdhouse Plans

 Align the front door, as shown in the top diagram, and screw the two 1-1/2" galvanized hinge screws, through both side panels, into the door.
 The hinge screws should be snug, but not tight, since the door is designed to be opened for easy cleanout.
 Secure the front door to the base of the bird house using the third 1-1/2" galvanized locking screw.

 We stumbled across the little metal bluebird at Hobby Lobby.
-We thought it would make an ideal perch for a bluebird Birdhouse.
+We thought it would make an ideal perch for a bluebird birdhouse.

 I hope you found these bluebird birdhouse plans easy to follow.
-It is one of my favorite classic designs and has a large access door in the front for easy cleaning when nesting season is over.
+It is one of my favorite classic designs and has a large access door in the front for easy cleaning when the nesting season is over.

 Visit eBird to learn more about birds and discover the world of birding.